varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   There are three mechanisms to invalidate caches in Varnish:
+   There are four mechanisms to invalidate caches in Varnish:

    1) HTTP PURGE